 - Marketing data: e.g. to improve user loyalty or customer acquisition, or upsell new products, whether locally or globally

 - Backup connectivity: e.g. to offer it as backup alternative to Wi-Fi for critical apps such as telehealth, EdTech, fintech, or transactional apps

 - Multi-device service: e.g. to offer an affordable alternative for users to get their new devices (e.g. tablets, laptops, watches) connected on-demand and without monthly commitment

 - International travel: e.g. to allow users to be connected while overseas without overspending on roaming, and to possibly offer in-destination services

 - Secure remote work: e.g. to offer it as an alternative to unsecure public Wi-Fi for remote employees or app-based workers

-- Digital divide relief: e.g. to allow the 25% of Americans who do not have wireless broadband or the 3 billion disconnected people globally to get efficient and affordable access to the internet
+- Digital divide mitigation: e.g. to allow the 25% of Americans who do not have wireless broadband or the 3 billion disconnected people globally to get efficient and affordable access to the internet

 While eSIM API’s are in early stages, such wireless API’s expected to gain momentum with the rapid growth of consumer IoT and penetration of eSIM in smart devices.
 Add to that the evolution of 5G, edge and cloud computing, wireless API’s are expected to offer the developer community a new “gateway” for innovation using wireless connectivity.